Your Global Adventure Starts Here

 Additional International Experiences

-In addition to those programs offered and approved by UWRF, the Office of International Education provides support to students who study abroad with non-UWRF programs, or complete approved independent projects abroad.
+In addition to those programs offered and approved by UWRF, some students may complete approved independent projects abroad or participate in non-UWRF programs.

 Occasionally students arrange an independent project for UWRF credit with a UWRF faculty member that includes time abroad.
 Some students also engage in a for-credit internship abroad that is approved by a UWRF faculty member.
 If you are considering these options, you will need to take additional steps regarding your status as a UWRF student and be responsible for all aspects of your stay abroad.
 The availability of financial aid and the transfer of credits may also vary with each type of independent project abroad.